Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/user.md

 # Identify

-## 1. Introduction

-The Identify call is a method that allows you to associate a user with their actions and record traits about them.
+## 1.What is Identify Call
+An identify call is a type of API request that helps identify and track who the user is.
+This call is used to attach important information about the user to a unique user profile in a system, usually for tracking purposes.

+##### The flow shows how a SaaS system can recognize and track user actions from the point they are identified (with details) to tracking their interactions with the platform.
+If they aren't identified, they remain anonymous.

 ![User Identify Flowchart](/img/docs/analyze/apis/identify-flowchart.png)

 ## 1.1.
 Identify API
+An Identify API is designed to handle and manage user identify information within an application.
 The `/identify` call is used to identify users and associate traits with their profiles.
-It allows you to store and update user information for personalized experiences.

 ## 1.2.
 Identify Parameters